mano-lis/symfony-certif-notes/Miscellaneous.md

 var_dump($expressionLanguage->compile('1 + 2')); // displays (1 + 2)
 ```
-evaluation: the expression is evaluated without being compiled to PHP;
+evaluation: the expression is evaluated without being compiled to PHP;<br>
 compile: the expression is compiled to PHP, so it can be cached and evaluated.
 * Here are some variables and methods provided by Symfony to create expressions :
     - `user`